tsssss/geopack/README.md

 # The geopack and Tsyganenko models in Python
 **Author: Sheng Tian, Univ. of Minnesota, tianx138@umn.edu**

 This python `geopack` has integrated two modules originally written in Fortran: the `geopack` and the Tsyganenko models (T89, T96, T01, and T04).
-The Fortran `geopack` is available at https://ccmc.gsfc.nasa.gov/modelweb/magnetos/data-based/Geopack_2005.html and its DLM in IDL is available at http://ampere.jhuapl.edu/code/idl_geopack.html.
-As a crucial complement to `geopack`, the Tsyganenko models are available in Fortran at https://ccmc.gsfc.nasa.gov/models/modelinfo.php?model=Tsyganenko%20Magnetic%20Field.
+The Fortran `geopack05` is available at https://ccmc.gsfc.nasa.gov/modelweb/magnetos/data-based/Geopack_2005.html and `geopack08` is available at http://geo.phys.spbu.ru/~tsyganenko/Geopack-2008.html.
+Their DLM in IDL is available at http://ampere.jhuapl.edu/code/idl_geopack.html.
+As a crucial complement to `geopack05` and `geopack08`, the Tsyganenko models are available in Fortran at https://ccmc.gsfc.nasa.gov/models/modelinfo.php?model=Tsyganenko%20Magnetic%20Field.

 Test results are attached in `./test_geopack1.md` to demonstrate that the Python `geopack` returns the same outputs as the Fortran and IDL counterparts.
 However, invisible to the user, several improvements have been implemented:
 1. The latest IGRF coefficients are used, which cover the time range from 1900 to 2020.
 Years beyond this range are valid inputs and the corresponding IGRF coefficients will be extrapolated.